W4118/W4118.github.io/README.md

 	User git
 ```

-Checking your submissions
+**Checking your submissions**

 Once you have submitted your homework we strongly recommend that your re-clone the submission to your machine to check that what we have received is in fact what you intended to submit.
+Note that you will not be able to push edits to the git repository after the deadline

 The procedure for doing so would be the following:
 ```